apache/spark/python/docs/source/development/debugging.rst

 In order to debug PySpark applications on other machines, please refer to the full instructions that are specific to PyCharm, documented `here <https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config>`_.

 Firstly, choose **Edit Configuration...** from the **Run** menu.
-It opens the Run/debug configurations dialog.
+It opens the Run/debug Configurations dialog.
 You have to click ``+`` configuration on the toolbar, and from the list of available configurations, select **Python Debug Server**.
 Enter the name of this run/debug configuration, for example, ``MyRemoteDebugger`` and also specify the port number, for example ``12345``.

 .. image:: ../../../../docs/img/pyspark-remote-debug1.png
     :alt: PyCharm remote debugger setting

-After that, you should install the corresponding version of the ``pydevd-pycahrm`` package.
+| After that, you should install the corresponding version of the ``pydevd-pycahrm`` package.
 In the previous dialog, it shows the command to install.

 .. code-block:: text

     pip install pydevd-pycharm~=<version of PyCharm on the local machine>

-In your current working directly, prepare a Python file as below:
+In your current working directory, prepare a Python file as below:

 .. code-block:: bash